Near future in fiction: Themes

 Initially most works set in the near future, described as scientific romance or utopias, were more optimistic, celebrating the expected advances in technological progress; an example of this trend is Jules Verne's Paris in the Twentieth Century (1863).
-More cautious and pessimistic works emerged as well, with the theme of the increasing dangers of warfare foreseeing the devastation of the World Wars, although some authors also speculated whether the next war would be, for better or worse, the final one (Wells himself coined the phrase the war to end war).
-Around the middle of the 20th century, pessimistic and cautious works started to become more common as more writers begun to use the near future fiction as a way to discussing emergent social problems.
-Those works dealt with issues such as environmental degradation (J. G. Ballard's The Drowned World (1962), overpopulation (John Brunner's Stand on Zanzibar, 1968), and oppressive political regimes (George Orwell's Nineteen Eighty-Four (1949), Frederik Pohl and Cyril M. Kornbluth's The Space Merchants, 1952 or Philip K. Dick's Time Out of Joint, 1959).
+More cautious and pessimistic works emerged as well, with the theme of the increasing dangers of warfare foreseeing the devastation of world wars, although some authors also speculated whether the next war would be, for better or worse, the final one (Wells himself coined the phrase the war to end war).
+Around the middle of the 20th century, pessimistic and cautious works started to become more common as more writers began to use the near future fiction as a way to discuss emergent social problems.
+Those works dealt with issues such as environmental degradation (J. G. Ballard's The Drowned World, 1962), overpopulation (John Brunner's Stand on Zanzibar, 1968), and oppressive political regimes (George Orwell's Nineteen Eighty-Four, 1949, Frederik Pohl and Cyril M. Kornbluth's The Space Merchants, 1952, or Philip K. Dick's Time Out of Joint, 1959).
 However, the same era saw some works returning to the earlier Golden Age traditions of the future as pristine and ordered, such as the animated series The Jetsons (1962).

 A number of works outright predicted the human destruction through nuclear warfare, notably the classic movie Dr. Strangelove (1964).
 Some of those works can be described as satires or dystopian fiction and many belong to the New Wave science fiction.
-Other common tropes related to disaster fiction include comet and asteroids impact events (Larry Niven and Jerry Pournelle's Lucifer's Hammer, 1977), aforementioned environmental disasters, or more far-fetched alien invasion-scenarios (Well's The War of the Worlds, Robert A. Heinlein's The Puppet Masters, 1951, Invasion of the Body Snatchers, 1956).
+Other common tropes related to disaster fiction include comet and asteroid impact events (Larry Niven and Jerry Pournelle's Lucifer's Hammer, 1977), aforementioned environmental disasters, or more far-fetched alien invasion-scenarios (Wells' The War of the Worlds, Robert A. Heinlein's The Puppet Masters, 1951, Invasion of the Body Snatchers, 1956).

 Late 20th century saw the rise of the cyberpunk genre, concerned with the new issues of the Computer Age, and newer works often deal with topics such as accelerating change, genetic engineering, artificial intelligence or nanotechnology.
-Notable example of the near future genre in science fiction works from the turn of the last century include Frederik Pohl's The Years of the City (1984), Bruce Sterling's Islands in the Net (1988), numerous works of William Gibson, David Brin's Earth (1990) and Greg Bear's Queen of Angels (1990).
+Notable examples of the near future genre in science fiction works from the turn of the last century include Frederik Pohl's The Years of the City (1984), Bruce Sterling's Islands in the Net (1988), numerous works of William Gibson, David Brin's Earth (1990) and Greg Bear's Queen of Angels (1990).

+Near future science fiction is also seen in some games, like the Ace Combat series, which is set in an alternate universe where technology is advanced a small amount from the real world, with semi-futuristic weapons and vehicles like super-maneuverable drones.